sophietheopossum/blood-of-the-chimera/README.md

 ### `sys-devel/llvm`
 Built with gcc8 compatibility patches.
-Low Level Virtual Machine (LLVM) is:
-	1. A compilation strategy designed to enable effective program optimization across the entire lifetime of a program.
-LLVM supports effective optimization at compile time, link-time (particularly interprocedural), run-time and offline (i.e., after software is installed), while remaining transparent to developers and maintaining compatibility with existing build scripts.
-	2. A virtual instruction set - LLVM is a low-level object code representation that uses simple RISC-like instructions, but provides rich, language-independent, type information and dataflow (SSA) information about operands.
-This combination enables sophisticated transformations on object code, while remaining light-weight enough to be attached to the executable.
-This combination is key to allowing link-time, run-time, and offline transformations.
-	3. A compiler infrastructure - LLVM is also a collection of source code that implements the language and compilation strategy.
-The primary components of the LLVM infrastructure are a GCC-based C and C++ front-end, a link-time optimization framework with a growing set of global and interprocedural analyses and transformations, static back-ends for many popular (and some obscure) architectures, a back-end which emits portable C code, and a Just-In-Time compilers for several architectures.
-4. LLVM does not imply things that you would expect from a high-level virtual machine.
-It does not require garbage collection or run-time code generation (In fact, LLVM makes a great static compiler!).
-Note that optional LLVM components can be used to build high-level virtual machines and other systems that need these services.

 ### `sys-devel/gcc`
 Has additional clang use flag that adds the lld patch seen at https://gcc.gnu.org/ml/gcc-patches/2018-10/msg01240.html

 ### `sys-kernel/gentoo-sources`
-see readme in folder

 ### `virtual/linux-sources`
 virtual package designed to accomodate almost all kernel ebuilds present in overlays